harrisleesh/TIL/docker/README.md

 ## 도커 이미지, Dockerfile
 https://docs.docker.com/get-started/
 ### What is a container?[](https://docs.docker.com/get-started/#what-is-a-container)
 Now that you’ve run a container, what  _is_  a container?
 Simply put, a container is simply another process on your machine that has been isolated from all other processes on the host machine.
 That isolation leverages  [kernel namespaces and cgroups](https://medium.com/@saschagrunert/demystifying-containers-part-i-kernel-space-2c53d6979504), features that have been in Linux for a long time.
 Docker has worked to make these capabilities approachable and easy to use.
+### What is a container image?[](https://docs.docker.com/get-started/#what-is-a-container-image)
+When running a container, it uses an isolated filesystem.
+This custom filesystem is provided by a  **container image**.
+Since the image contains the container’s filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

+We’ll dive deeper into images later on, covering topics such as layering, best practices, and more.
 ## Dockerfile 만들기

 ### 도커파일